-If you switch off the AdvanceTrac® with RSC® system, the AdvanceTrac with RSC® "Off" button will illuminate and the sliding car" icon $\mathbf{\tilde{s}}$ will illuminate steadily.
-Pressing the AdvanceTrac® with RSC® "Off" button again will turn off the lighted button and the "sliding car" icon $\mathbf{\tilde{s}}$ .
+If you switch off the AdvanceTrac® with RSC® system, the sliding car" icon $\P$ will illuminate steadily.
+Pressing the AdvanceTrac® with RSC® "Off" button again will turn off the "sliding car" icon $\P$ .

 In R (Reverse), ABS and the Engine and Brake Traction Control features will continue to function; however, ESC and RSC® are disabled.